-In May 2007, the phreatic surface, which has been lowered in Berlin by drinking-water discharge over the past hundred years, was at a relatively high level compared to 1989 (LIMBERG & et al. 2007: pp. 76 et seq.), as it had been during the previous ten years.
-The reason for this is the reduced raw-water discharge by the Berlin Water Utility as a result of the falling needs of drinking and industrial water.
+In May 2009, the phreatic surface, which has been lowered in Berlin by drinking-water discharge over the past hundred years, was at a relatively high level compared to 1989 (Limberg et al. 2007: pp. 76 et seq.).

+The since 1989 reduced raw-water discharge by the Berlin Water Utility as a result of the falling needs of drinking and industrial water is responsible for the constant increase of groundwater.
 Five of the smaller Berlin waterworks (Altglienicke, Friedrichsfelde, Köpenick, Riemeisterfenn and Buch) were shut down altogether between 1991 and 1997.
 In addition, drinking water production at the two waterworks Johannisthal and Jungfernheide has been discontinued temporarily since September 2001; at the latter, the same has been true for artificial groundwater recharging.
 However, under the immediate water management measures of the Senate Department for Health, the Environment and Consumer Protection, groundwater is still being discharged at the Johannisthal location, so as not to endanger current local waste disposal and construction measures.
 Likewise at the Jungfernheide location, groundwater was discharged by the Department through the end of 2005.
-Since January 2006, a private company has continued this work.
+Since January 2006, a private company has continued this work temporarily.